 The strategic choices of the operators representing an alternative to air transport, if not coherently integrated into a broader connectivity vision, may pose a threat to the domestic development of traffic at the Milan airports.

-In particular, the technological development of fast rail transport has made it possible to reduce travel times from Milan to Rome and Naples, and has made it easier to reach even more distant destinations by rail.
+The technological development of fast rail transport has made it possible to reduce travel times from Milan to Rome and Naples, and has made it easier to reach even more distant destinations by rail.
 The increase in frequency of high-speed trains along these routes may lead to a reduction in air traffic through Linate airport.

 Operating and business risks